gridlang/grid/README.md

 Assigning to a variable from an outer scope moves the value into that scope the same as assigning within the same scope.

+Additionally, blocks have an implicit value.
+The result of the last expression in a block is considered the value of the block, so if it occurs in a larger expression it can be replaced with its effective value.

 ## Memory Management